Connect with others who understand.

 How Does PAH Treatment Help Shortness of Breath?

-Treatments for PAH can help slow disease progression and improve your symptoms, including shortness of breath.
-You and your health care provider will develop a treatment plan based on the severity of your PAH and your specific needs.
+Treatments for PAH can help slow disease progression and improve shortness of breath and other symptoms.
+You and your healthcare provider will develop a treatment plan based on how severe your symptoms are, other medical conditions you may have, and more.

 Oral Treatments